invictus-integration/docs-ifa/dashboard/installation/dashboard-installation.md

 # Dashboard Installation

-This document will guide you through the setup of your build and release pipeline using Azure DevOps.
-The dashboard resources are stored on Azure blob storage, so the first thing you will need is access to that storage.

-## Azure Storage
+This document lists the steps required to perform an installation of the Invictus dashboard in you Azure environment.

+## 1. Obtain Access

-In order to have access to the resources stored on Azure blob storage you have to request an SAS-token to [coditproducts@codit.eu](mailto:coditproducts@codit.eu).
+In order to have access to the resources stored on Azure Storage and Azure Container Registry you have to request an SAS-token and ACR Password from [coditproducts@codit.eu](mailto:coditproducts@codit.eu).

-Once you receive the SAS-token, you will use it in the next step: Creating the build pipeline.
+Once you receive these, you will use them in the next step: Creating the build pipeline.

-## Build Pipeline
+## 2. Build Pipeline

 Follow [this guide](dashboard-buildpipeline.md) to setup your build in Azure DevOps.

-## Release Pipeline
+## 3. Release Pipeline

 Follow [this guide](dashboard-releasepipeline.md) to setup your release in Azure DevOps.

+## 4. Dashboard Setup

-## V1 to V2 Migration Guide
+### V1 to V2 Migration Guide

 If you're migrating from Invictus V1 to Invictus V2, please follow the [migration guide](dashboard-migration.md).

-## First Time Setup
+### First Time Setup

 If you are not migrating from Invictus V1 and installing for the first time, please follow the [setup guide](../setup.md)

-## Access Control Setup
+## 5. Access Control Setup

 Some Invictus components require various role assignments to function properly.
 Follow [this guide](../accesscontrolrights.md) for more info.